mklabs/vimfiles/readme.md

 module.
 In addition to that, quite a few snippet (namely for mocha) have been borrowed from his repository.

+## Templates

+Templates are enabled and provided by [vim-template](https://github.com/aperezdc/vim-template).

+> This is a simple plug-in for Vim (and NeoVim) allowing to have template files per file type, which will be used as starting point when creating new buffers.
+Template files may contain variables (|template-variables|), which are expanded at the time of buffer creation (see |template-usage|).
+The main purpose of the templates is to add boilerplate code to new files, like C/C++ header guards, or license disclaimers.

+Few templates are defined in this repository, in the [./templates](./templates) directory.

 ## Credits

 It started as a fork of [quick-vim][], but have diverged quite a bit.